Search Icon A magnifying glass icon.

 After both being fired from Esquire, the two formalized their union by renting a space together and forming Push Pin Studios.
 Later that year, Milton Glaser would join the collective and the rest is history.
 In 1956, just as the studio was beginning to develop a name for itself, Sorel would leave to pursue freelance work.
 Citing his desire to escape the creative limits of the studio’s established style, Glaser would follow suit in 1974 to form his own firm, Milton Glaser, Inc.

-In 1970 “The Push Pin Style”, a retrospective exhibit featuring the studios’ groundbreaking work, began to make the rounds internationally, making its debut at none other than the MAD, or Musée des Arts Décoratifs at the Louvre in Paris.
+In 1970 “The Push Pin Style,” a retrospective exhibit featuring the studios’ groundbreaking work, began to make the rounds internationally, making its debut at none other than the MAD, or Musée des Arts Décoratifs at the Louvre in Paris.
 The seminal exhibit marked the first time in history that graphic design had been displayed on the museum’s walls.
 The exhibit continued to draw crowds as it traveled through Europe and later to Tokyo.

-Many other graphic designers would come and go over the years, with Chwast remaining the last of the founding members and serving as principal of The Pushpin Group, Inc. In 1984, he was inducted into the Art directors hall of fame and the following year he received an AIGA medal.
+Many other graphic designers would come and go over the years, with Chwast remaining the last of the founding members and serving as principal of The Pushpin Group, Inc. In 1984, he was inducted into the Art Directors Hall of Fame and the following year he received an AIGA medal.

 Today, Chwast continues to be known for his trademark use of humor and wit and his playful approach to design.
 He was instrumental in ushering in a new age of illustration and graphic design that was simple, charming, and strikingly human.
 He’s left a profound impact on the world through his work and his legacy is not soon to be forgotten.
+You can view more work at his archive site.

 ©2024 Sessions College for Professional Design All rights reserved